-An anonymous donor has challenged the Lynchburg College community to endow a new scholarship Inspired by the spirit of ubuntu and the national championship won by the LC women’s soccer team.
+An anonymous donor has challenged the University of Lynchburg community to endow a new scholarship Inspired by the spirit of ubuntu and the national championship won by the LC women’s soccer team.

 The donor has offered to match donations to the new Spirit of Ubuntu Scholarship Fund up to $50,000.
 The endowed fund would provide a scholarship each year to a rising junior or senior who exemplifies “teamwork, human kindness, and a sense of community,” according to the donor.